Limerick GAA notes - latest news from 18 different clubs

 CROOM

-DEVELOPMENT: Works will recommence this week with the finishing of ground works, connection of new flood lighting and general works that will complete this phase of the clubs development, great credit is due to those involved for making our development plans a reality.
-Lots done with lots more to do as we look forward to Phase 4 - more on this in the months ahead but we are keen to keep the forward momentum.
-If you are unable to visit the club in person right now, please visit Croom GAA Facebook page where you can view photos of the great work being carried out.

-U16: Hurling training Wednesday November 25 on the 4G training area 7.15-8.15pm.
-Players are asked to bring their own drink and ensure to confirm their Covid status prior to attending training.

-U14-U12: We continued last Sunday morning; we had big numbers yet again in attendance.
-It was a beautiful sunny Sunday morning and this bunch of lads who were rearing to go with our biggest challenge trying to get lads to go home after training. these guys love to play and with our new training area the kids would stay all day if they were left.
+AGM: The AGM will take place on Monday December 21 at 8pm.
+Due to current restrictions and in line with recommendations from Croke Park, this year's AGM will be held on a virtual platform using the Microsoft Teams App.
+You can download the free app onto your phone, tablet, iPad or computer.
+It is advised to have the app installed well in advance of the AGM and maybe have a test meeting with family or friends.
+Please note the following dates and deadlines.
+Anybody wishing to sign in and partake in the AGM must provide the secretary with a valid email address before midnight Friday December 18.
+Nominations to serve on the Executive Committee for 2021 must be returned to the Secretary by Wednesday December 11.
+All Motions for consideration at the AGM must be returned to the Secretary by December 11.
+Nomination forms will be sent out to all paid club members.

+U17: Hurling training this Thursday December 3rd at 7pm and Sunday December 6 at 11am.

+U14-U12: Sunday Sessions continued last Sunday morning and we had big numbers yet again in attendance.
 These sessions will continue every Sunday at 10am led by Aidan Mangan.
 Players are asked to bring their own drink and ensure to confirm their Covid status prior to attending training.

-Looking forward to next Sunday already and with Limerick playing the All Ireland Semi later in the day there will be great excitement
+U10: Hurling skills and wall ball session this Friday December 4 at 7-8.15pm.

 U6: Our U6 Nursery continues their training and fun functional movement skills and activities on the 4G training area this Saturday morning 11-12noon.
 All kids are welcome.

-CLUB: It's a super exciting time to be involved in the Croom GAA club - Would you like to get involved? or maybe your child would like to take up playing gealic games?
-We would invite everyone who is interested in getting involved, aspiring players, parents/potential coaches, ex-players etc. to contact us via facebook .
+CLUB: It's a super exciting time to be involved in the Croom GAA club.
+Would you like to get involved, or maybe your child would like to take up playing gealic games?
+We would invite everyone who is interested in getting involved, aspiring players, parents/potential coaches, ex-players etc., to contact us via facebook.
 Croom GAA has so much to offer, committed coaches & state of the art facilities.
-Does not matter if you have no experience with Gealic Games, that's no problem, everyone of all ages & abilities are very welcome and we will ensure you get the coaching/guidance you need.
+It doesn't matter if you have no experience with Gealic Games, that's no problem, everyone of all ages and abilities are very welcome and we will ensure you get the coaching/guidance you need.
 We have many new kids who didn't play Gealic Games before or who have been coming a distance to play with Croom so don't be shy you will be very welcome.
 Fresh air and exercise for all kids right now is a must until we get over this pandemic.

-LIMERICK: Don't forget, in support of our count senior Hurlers next Sunday, to put out your flags to show your support of John Kiely, his staff & all the boys.
-Wishing the Limerick Senior Hurlers all the very best on Sunday against Galway.
+LIMERICK: Congratulations and well done to the Limerick Senior Hurlers who came through a tough battle with Galway last week.
+Even though fans cannot attend the final, excitement will be huge and we urge everyone to deck their houses and businesses with the green and white along with the Christmas decorations for an All Ireland Final with a difference.

 DROMIN-ATHLACCA

-CLUB LIMERICK DRAW: The 7th Club Limerick Dray will take place on Saturday November 28.
+CLUB LIMERICK DRAW: The December Club Limerick Draw will be a double draw on December 12.
 Joining this draw can be easily done either online or directly through our club by contacting our coordinators Ann Breen of Athlacca, Michael Carmody of Rathcannon, Morgan Walsh of Athlacca and John Murphy of Dromin or by contacting any committee member.
 Best of luck to all our members who have entered.

-LIMERICK: Next weekend November 29 is All Ireland Semi Final weekend.
-We wish David Reidy and all involved in Limerick Senior Hurling, every success in the battle against Galway on Sunday.
-Throw in at 4pm.

 FEDAMORE

+LOTTO: There was no winner of the jackpot which is now worth €17,400.
+The numbers drawn were 5, 6, 13 and 14.
+The lucky dip winners of €25 each were Pat and Mark Doran, Aoife O’ Keefe c/o Padraig Kelleher, D Lawlor and P O Riordan c/o Kevin Power and Bia and Maria c/o Maurice.
+Next week's draw is on Sunday December 6.
+Thanks for your support.

 CASH FOR CLOBBER: Clothes Collection at Fedamore GAA Pitch on Saturday December 5 from 10am-1pm.
-Used Clothes, Used Shoes, Used Bags, Used Belts but No Pillows, No Duvets, No Bric-A-Brac.
+What Items: Used Clothes, Used Shoes, Used Bags, Used Belts.
+No Pillows, No Duvets, No Bric-A-Brac.
 For enquiries contact Kevin 0879113126, Eoghan 0861635248 or Padraig on the club phone 0872492451.
 All In Aid Of Fedamore GAA Walking Track.
-Please respect Social Distancing.
+Please respect Social Distancing

-LOTTO: This week's lotto numbers are 2, 4, 6 and 19.
-There was no winner of the jackpot which is now worth €17,300.
-The lucky dip winners were John Paul Lawlor, A Fennessy c/o Sheila, John McMahon and Tara Hogan.
-Next draw is on Sunday November 29.
-Thanks for your support.
+LIMERICK: Congratulations to the Limerick hurlers who have qualified for the All-Ireland Final with a fantastic win against Galway on Sunday.
+We wish them the best of luck in the final.

 FR CASEYS

-SPIN AND WIN: Due to current restrictions Fr.
-Caseys Spin & Win Draw will be postponed until further notice.
-All purchased tickets will be valid for the next draw when resumed and yearly ticket holders will also be accommodated accordingly.

-AGM: Fr Caseys AGM will take place Monday December 14 at 8pm sharp in the GAA clubhouse.
-Any motions should be forwarded to club secretary by December 4.
+AGM: Fr Caseys AGM will now take place on Friday December 18 at 7.30pm sharp.
+Please contact the club secretary for further details.
+Any motions should be forwarded to the club secretary by December 4.

+LIMERICK: Well done to the Limerick Senior Hurlers who continued their winning march with a hard fought 0-27 to 0-24 victory over Galway last Sunday in the All-Ireland Semi-Final.
+Despite the game hanging in the balance as we entered the closing stages, the great depth in the Limerick panel proved decisive once more and the shannonsiders now setup a repeat of the Munster Final when they meet Waterford on December 13th for a unique All Ireland Final.
+John Kiely and his team have gave us great delight all year and hopefully there is another big 70 minutes left in the tank.

+CLUB LIMERICK DRAW: The seventh Club Limerick Draw of the year took place last Saturday November 28 with the top prize of €10,000 going to John & Michelle Fox, Ballylanders.
+Fr.
+Caseys were also well represented in the list of winners with PJ Lane claiming €3,000 and Dave Goode winning €500.
+The next draw will take place on Saturday December 12 with another €10,000 jackpot and Exclusive Star Prize up for grabs.
+In fact this will be a double draw so there will be twice the chance of winning.
+The final draw will then take place on January 30.
+Many thanks to all the club members who have joined the draw to date.
+The cost is only €10 per draw with €5 going directly back to your local nominated club.

 CHRISTMAS: This Christmas why not give your loved ones the unique Christmas Gift of adding their name to our new Friends of Fr.
-Casey’s sign which will be attractively erected in our club grounds.
-Their name will be immortalised for future generations to see their generosity towards our local GAA with your money going towards our vital club development projects.
-More details on our club website. www.frcaseysgaa.ie.
+Caseys sign which will be attractively erected in our club grounds in 2021.
+Their name will be immortalised for future generations to see their generosity towards our local GAA Club with your money going towards our vital club development projects.
 Placing your name on the sign will cost €100 for an individual or couple and €150 for a family name.
-To submit your name please contact any committee member or email the club secretary at secretary.frcaseys.limerickgaa.ie.
 Please inform us if your purchase is required as a Christmas Gift and we will issue you with an attractive e-gift receipt for inclusion as a special Christmas present.
 We are extremely grateful to the people of Abbeyfeale and surrounding areas including those overseas who have always been extremely generous to our GAA club.
-We hope that we have in some way repaid that friendship through our recent successes on the playing field but as always will continue to strive to better ourselves as a club both on and off the field.

-BLOODY SUNDAY: Fr Caseys GAA club along with the GAA community came together to Remember Bloody Sunday.
-Candles shone throughout the night to remember those who died 100 years ago.
+SPIN AND WIN: Due to current restrictions Fr.
+Caseys Spin & Win Draw is postponed until further notice.
+All purchased tickets will be valid for the next draw when resumed and yearly ticket holders will also be accommodated accordingly.
+Stay safe and healthy.

 GALTEE GAELS